niallmcc/netcdf2html/README.md

 # netcdf2html

-Convert data from netcdf files to HTML
+Convert data from netcdf files into HTML